The UKGC: What Is It & What Does It Do?

 - Verify every customer’s age and identity before they can deposit or play.

-- Offer responsible gambling tools — deposit limits, loss limits, session timers, reality checks, and self-exclusion via GAMSTOP.
+- Offer benchmark responsible gambling tools like deposit limits, loss limits, session timers, reality checks, and self-exclusion via GamStop.

 - Keep player funds ring-fenced or protected in the event of insolvency.